motorway/motorway-ui-test/README.md

 In my past projects forms were already set up, so this time has been the first one in a long time that I created a form from scratch.

-Modern React applications rarely use default HTML forms by themselves, so, to gain some real-world experience in the process, I decided to use a package to reduce handler and field validation boilerplate.
+As far as I know, modern React applications rarely use vanilla HTML forms, so, to reduce boilerplate and gain some real-world experience at the same time, I decided to use an npm package.

 I chose one of the most popular packages, Formik v2, as it's pretty lightweight, versatile, and does little magic.
-I decided to go not with the most concise but abstract variation of its API (<Formik /> HOC), but one level more down-to-earth (render props and hooks) to get my hands dirty in the process.
+I decided not to go with the most concise but abstract variation of its API (<Formik /> HOC), in favor of the more explicit one (with render props and hooks) to get my hands dirty in the process.

 ## Packages used